Wireless community network: Early community projects

 In Italy, Ninux.org was founded by students and hackers in 2001 to create a grassroots wireless network in Rome, similar to Seattle Wireless.
 A turning point for Ninux was the lowering of prices in 2008 for consumer wireless equipment, such as antennas and routers.
 Ninux volunteers installed an increasing number of antennas on the roofs of Rome.
 The network served as example for other urban community wireless networks in Italy.
 By 2016, similar wireless networks had been installed in Florence, Bolongna, Pisa and Cosenza.
 While they share common technical and organizational frameworks, the working groups supporting these urban wireless community networks are driven by the different needs of the city in which they operate.

 Houston Wireless was founded in summer 2001 as the Houston Wireless Users Group.
 The telecommunications providers were slow to roll out third-generation wireless (3G), so Houston Wireless was established to promote high-speed wireless access across Houston and its suburbs.
 Houston Wireless experimented with network protocols such as IPsec, mobile IP and IPv6, as well as wireless technologies, including 802.11a, 802.11g and ultra-wideband (UWB).
 By 2003, it had 30 WLAN hotspots, 100 people on their mailing lists and their monthly meetings were attended by about 25 people.

-NYCwirelsss was established in New York City in May 2001 to provide public hotspots and promote the use of consumer owned unlicensed low-cost wireless networking equipment.
+NYCwireless was established in New York City in May 2001 to provide public hotspots and promote the use of consumer owned unlicensed low-cost wireless networking equipment.
 In order to get more public Wi-Fi hotspots installed, NYCwirelsss contracted with the for-profit company Cloud Networks, which was staffed by some of the founding members of the NYCwireless community project.
 In the aftermath of the September 11 attacks in 2001 NYCwirelsss helped to provide emergency communication by quickly assembling and deploying free Wi-Fi hotspots in areas of New York City that had no other telecommunications.
 In summer 2002, the Bryant Park wireless network became the flagship project of NYCwireless, with about 50 users every day.
 By 2003 NYCwireless had more than 100 active hotspots throughout New York City.